-2. Sequence of Activities for Perspective Honours Students
+2. Sequence of Activities for Prospective Honours Students

 - i.
 Initial interview with full-time faculty members (in the Fall term or in January). - ii.
 Letter to the Chair of Psychology by January 31st of the academic year before one plans to begin the Honours program, expressing interest in the Honours program.
-This letter should include: a) a description of your reasons for pursuing an Honours degree and your general areas of interest, b) indication that two or more full-time faculty members in the Psychology Department have expressed interest in supervising you in a thesis project, and c) a summer contact address and telephone number. - iii.
-Pre-registration in PSYC 4996 (at the end of the academic year in which you applied to the Honours Program). - iv.
-Notification of acceptance into the Honours Program will occur in the late Spring or early Summer.
+This letter should include: a) a description of your reasons for pursuing an Honours degree and your general areas of interest, b) indication that two or more full-time faculty members in the Psychology Department have expressed interest in supervising you in a thesis project, and c) a summer contact address and telephone number.

+- iii.
+Pre-registration in PSYC 4996 (at the end of the academic year in which you applied to the Honours Program). - Notification of acceptance into the Honours Program will occur in the late Spring or early Summer.
 This notification will include the name of your Thesis Supervisor.
 On receiving the notification, students should contact their supervisor as soon as possible.

-Important note: It is recommended that students write the GRE (General Test) in April (registration deadline February) of their third or second-last academic year and the subject GRE (if necessary) in the Fall of their last academic year.
+Important note: Some graduate programs require students to write the GRE (General and/or subject test).
+It is recommended that students consider writing the GRE (General Test) in the summer before their last academic year and the subject GRE (if required) in the fall of their last academic year.